-The Agency's contributions to the HIS Plan totaled \$4,589 for the fiscal year ended September 30, 2022.
+The Agency's contributions to the HIS Plan totaled \$5,858 for the fiscal year ended September 30, 2023.

-Pension Liabilities, Pension Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions as of the valuation date.
-The Agency's proportionate share of the net pension liability was based on the Agency's 2021-22 fiscal year contributions relative to the 2020-21 fiscal year contributions of all participating members.
-At June 30, 2022, the Agency's proportionate share was .000869328 percent, which was a decrease of .000015144 percent from its proportionate share measured as of June 30, 2021.
+Pension Liabilities, Pension Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions

+At September 30, 2023, the Agency reported a liability of \$138,195 for its proportionate share of the HIS Plan's net pension liability.
+The net pension liability was measured as of June 30, 2023, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of the valuation date.
+The Agency's proportionate share of the net pension liability was based on the Agency's 2022-23 fiscal year contributions relative to the 2021-22 fiscal year contributions of all participating members.
+At June 30, 2023, the Agency's proportionate share was .000870173 percent, which was an increase of .00000845 percent from its proportionate share measured as of June 30, 2022.